 If you are borrowing a Federal Direct Stafford Loan for the first time, you are required to complete Entrance Counseling and a Master Promissory Note.
 More information will be sent to you at a later date on how to complete the documents outlined above as well additional information.
-If you wish to decline all or part of any loan you have been offered, use the Award Letter Response Form located under the Self Service (i.e. forms) section of our website.
+If you wish to decline all or part of any loan you have been offered, use the Make Changes to My Loan form located under the Self Service (i.e. forms) section of our website.

-For the 2022-2023 academic year, the Federal Direct Subsidized and Unsubsidized undergraduate Loan(s) are fixed at 4.99%.
+For the 2023-2024 academic year, the Federal Direct Subsidized and Unsubsidized undergraduate Loan(s) are fixed at 5.50%.
 Federal Direct Subsidized Loans are need-based and do not accrue interest while the student is enrolled at least half-time.
 Interest will accrue for students borrowing Federal Direct Unsubsidized Loan which can be paid on a quarterly basis while the student is in school or can be capitalized (added to the principal) and payable when the student graduates or drops below half-time.
 Loan funds will be credited to your bill each semester minus the origination fee (set annually).
 Repayment for Direct Stafford Loans begins 6 months.
-For the 2022-2023 academic year, the annual borrowing limits for the Direct Stafford Loan are as follows:
+For the 2023-2024 academic year, the annual borrowing limits for the Direct Stafford Loan are as follows: